 - For new patients or those not seen within one year before the provision of remote monitoring services, providers must initiate these services in a face-to-face visit, such as an annual wellness visit or physical.

-- Providers can use 99091 no more than once in a 30-day period per patient.
+- Providers can use CPT code 99091 no more than once in a 30-day period per patient.

 - The code includes time spent accessing the data, reviewing or interpreting the data, and any necessary modifications to the care plan that result, including communication with the patient and/or her caregiver and any associated documentation.

-- This code will not be subject to any of the restrictions on originating sites or technology that telehealth services are subject to by CMS statute, allowing users of this technology more flexibility.
+- CPT code 99091 will not be subject to any of the restrictions on originating sites or technology that telehealth services are subject to by CMS statute, allowing users of this technology more flexibility.

 Other 2018 CPT Codes for Telehealth